Luca Vildoza: Panathinaikos (2023–2024)

 On June 26, 2023, Vildoza signed a three-year contract with Greek powerhouse Panathinaikos.
 On July 2, 2024, Vildoza amicably parted ways with Panathinaikos, having lifted both the domestic championship as well as the EuroLeague title for the first time in his career.

 Olympiacos (2024–2025)

 On July 2, 2024, Vildoza signed a two-year deal with Greek Basket League runner-ups and EuroLeague bronze medalists Olympiacos.
 On June 25, 2025, he was released from the Greek club.

-Virtus Bologna (2025–present)
+Virtus Bologna (2025–2026)

-On 25 June 2025, Vildoza signed a three-year deal with Virtus Bologna of the Italian Lega Basket Serie A (LBA) and the EuroLeague.
+On June 25, 2025, Vildoza signed a three-year deal with Virtus Bologna of the Italian Lega Basket Serie A (LBA) and the EuroLeague.

+Partizan (2026–present)

+On July 26, 2026, Vildoza signed a two-year deal with Partizan of the Serbian SuperLeague, the ABA League, and the EuroLeague.

 National team career

 Vildoza was a member of the junior national teams of Argentina.
 He played with Argentina's junior national team at the 2012 FIBA Under-17 World Cup.
 He is also a member of the senior men's Argentine national basketball team.
 With Argentina's senior team, he has played at the 2014 ODESUR Games, the 2015 Pan American Games, the 2016 South American Championship, and the 2017 FIBA AmeriCup.

 In 2019, Vildoza took part in the team that won the Pan American gold medal in Lima.
 Vildoza was included in the Argentine squad for the 2019 FIBA Basketball World Cup and clinched the silver medal with Argentina, which emerged as runners-up to Spain at the 2019 FIBA Basketball World Cup.